There are a lot of posts about the business branding process out there.

 A brand board is the same as mood board.

-It’s a collection of ideas, styles, and elements, pulled together, to forms the initial visual research in a branding project.
+It’s a collection of ideas, styles, and elements, pulled together, to form the initial visual research in a branding project.

 At Canny, we use Pinterest to pin all of these visual elements to a board, that we then go through with our clients.